oracle-livelabs/oci/oci-starter-lab/kubernetes/kubernetes.md

 ![Architecture Kubernetes](images/architecture_kubernetes.png =50%x*)

-In this sample, using terraform, we will create a Kubernetes cluster (with 2 pods, one for NGINX and ReactJS, one with NodeJS) and a MySQL Database.
+In this sample, using terraform, we will create:
+- a Kubernetes cluster with 2 pods
+- one pod for NGINX and ReactJS
+- one with NodeJS
+- and a MySQL Database.

 The steps are identical for all other user interfaces, backends or database.